 Corey joined GFC in 2017 after establishing and leading a global capacity-strengthening effort at Polaris that equipped organizations to identify victims of trafficking, respond effectively, and create data-informed solutions.
 Corey previously spent a decade improving economic and social outcomes for women and girls in conflict-affected countries through leadership roles with Women for Women International.
 She holds a master’s degree in international affairs and development from the George Washington University and a bachelor’s degree from Bates College.
 Read Corey’s full bio here.

-Managing Director and Designated Safeguard Lead, Global Fund for Children
+Global Managing Director, Global Fund for Children

 Areas of expertise: Youth Empowerment; Shifting Power in Philanthropy; Fundraising

 Hayley Roffey advances the rights of children and young people around the world by fundraising to support community-based organizations and by championing youth participation in philanthropy.
 She is an accomplished senior leader in the nonprofit sector, with expertise in development and fundraising and more than a decade of experience working to empower children and youth.
 Hayley champions shifting power in philanthropy by promoting participatory grantmaking and involving young people in decision-making processes.